allegroai/trains-jupyter-plugin/README.md

 ## Credits

-Thanks to https://github.com/Lab41/sunny-side-up & https://github.com/sat28/githubcommit for laying the foundation of this extension.
+Thanks to [Lab41/sunny-side-up](https://github.com/Lab41/sunny-side-up) & [sat28/githubcommit](https://github.com/sat28/githubcommit) for laying the foundations for this extension.